nikovett/charging-planner/README.md

 ## Configuration

 All configuration lives in a single `config.yaml` file.
-Deliveries are configured inside each charging profile, so the relationship between a plan and its chargers is explicit and co-located.
+Deliveries are configured inside each charging profile, so the relationship between a plan and its delivery targets is explicit and co-located.

 ### Multiple profiles with deliveries